Syllabus for Master's Programme in Sustainable Destination Development

 Decisions and Guidelines

-According to a decision taken by the Vice Chancellor 2017-06-21, Uppsala University will offer a Master Programme in Sustainable Destination Development, 60 credits, from 2018-07-01.
+According to a decision taken by the Vice Chancellor 2017-06-21, Uppsala University will offer a Master's Programme in Sustainable Destination Development, 60 credits, from autumn semester 2018.

 The programme has three different specialisations and the students choose one of these: "Applied heritage politics", Sustainable nature-based destinations" and "Entrepreneurship for destination development".
 The programme connects to current research within the field of sustainable destination management, which gives good possibilities for the student to continue with doctoral studies.
 The degree project will be conducted within the field of the specialisation.
 Graduated students are expected to work both nationally and internationally within the private and public sector as well as within academia.